menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

 Depending on the user permissions and available license keys, DNS and DHCP services and functions can be disabled or hidden.

+Micetro has a granular role based :ref:`access_control`system.
 For DNS and DHCP administrators, it is recommended to be members of the built-in  **DNS Administrators** and/or **IPAM Administrators** roles.
 To manage Appliances, it is recommended to be a member of the built-in **Administrators** role.

 When not using the built-in roles, users need to be members of a role with the following permissions.
 Note that other permissions could be needed to manage the services fully.
 For more information on Micetro's granular role-based access controls, see :ref:`access_control`.